vinayjain38/rasa-demo/data/nlu/nlu.md

 - i want to learn more about Rasa X
 - tell me what is rasa x
 - what is rasa x?
+- Can you tell me more about Rasa X

 ## intent:ask_faq_channels
 - Can you tell which messaging channels does rasa support?